microsoft/vscode-docs/blogs/2017/09/28/java-debug.md

 You also install the **Extension Pack for Java** directly from this blog post:

-<a class="tutorial-install-extension-btn" href="vscode:extension/vscjava.vscode-java-pack">Install the Extension Pack for Java</a>
+<a class="install-extension-btn" href="vscode:extension/vscjava.vscode-java-pack">Install the Extension Pack for Java</a>

 After reloading VS Code, open a folder that contains a Java project and follow below steps: